Smoothing a measure on a Riemann surface using Ricci flow: Nongradient Ricci solitons originating from measure data

 \subsection{Solitons arising from singular measures}

 The constructions above can be generalised further, replacing each of the $L^1_{loc}$ functions $f$ by more general Radon measures.
-If we could assume the uniqueness conjecture \ref{uniqueness_conj} then the constructions would be identical to the ones above.
 For example, the explicit example of Section \ref{explicit_ex_sect} would arise from the abstract construction of Section \ref{dilate_sect} by taking $f$ to be the sum of two delta masses on opposite sides of the circle, and setting $\al=1$ and $\be=0$.
-The interested reader can verify that we can nevertheless treat these cases rigorously by mollifying the Radon measures that substitute for $f$, generating the corresponding expanding Ricci solitons as above, and then taking a limit as we mollify less and less, using the estimates developed in this paper.
+We do not pursue this matter here because the optimal route is via the uniqueness conjecture \ref{uniqueness_conj}, in which case the constructions would be identical to the ones above.
+Nevertheless, the interested reader can verify that even without Conjecture \ref{uniqueness_conj} we can treat these cases rigorously here by mollifying the Radon measures that substitute for $f$, generating the corresponding expanding Ricci solitons as above, and then taking a limit as we mollify less and less, using the estimates developed in this paper.

 As an example, one could imagine the soliton generated by flowing the Hausdorff measure $\h^1$ restricted to a logarithmic spiral in the plane.